Extending the Kubernetes API: A comprehensive guide to Custom Resource Definitions (CRDs)

 These frameworks handle many of the boilerplate involved in building operators and come with useful tools for generating CRDs, handling versioning, building UIs, and more.
 Using an operator framework is highly recommended if you plan to build multiple operators or want to simplify your development process.

-CRD Versioning
+CRD versioning

 As your CRDs become increasingly used, you’ll need a strategy for versioning them to handle API changes and evolution.
 There are a few common versioning strategies: